semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 -   Use `exclude` and wildcards to ignore files that are not relevant, such as documentation or READMEs.
 -   Use `change_in` in auto-promotions to selectively trigger continuous delivery or deployment pipelines.

-## 2.7 Monorepo workflows got a lot faster

-We’ve learned how to best take advantage of Semaphore’s features to run CI/CD pipelines on monorepos.
-With the `change_in` function, you may design faster pipelines that don’t waste time or money re-building already-tested code.

-**Section 2.7 seems like a closer copied from the blog post, replace it  with something that wraps up the current chapter and leads the reader to the next one on CD.**